getadvice/getadvice.github.io/about.md

 Listening and understanding capabilities are highly valued and encouraged to achieve a successful advisement.

+You can become a volunteer if you're willing to offer, at least, a 30 minutes consultancy session per month.

 [More on becoming a volunteer](/join.html)

 ### About users